About

 The park offers exceptional opportunities for hiking, mountaineering, boating, fishing, wildlife viewing, photography, camping, and scenic driving.
 Popular destinations include Jenny Lake, String Lake, Jackson Lake, Schwabacher Landing, and the Cascade Canyon Trail.
 The reflection of the Tetons in the park’s lakes and rivers has become one of the most photographed scenes in North America.

-The geography of Grand Teton National Park reflects millions of years of tectonic activity and glaciation.
+The geography of Grand Teton National Park reflects thousands of years of tectonic activity and glaciation.
 The Teton Fault uplifted the mountains while allowing the adjacent Jackson Hole Valley to drop, creating one of the most dramatic elevation contrasts in the Rocky Mountains.
 Glaciers later sculpted the landscape, carving deep canyons, sharp peaks, alpine lakes, and broad valleys.
 Elevations range from approximately 6,300 feet (1,920 meters) in Jackson Hole to nearly 13,800 feet (4,206 meters) at the highest summits.

 Vegetation varies with elevation and includes sagebrush flats, aspen groves, lodgepole pine forests, spruce-fir woodlands, alpine meadows, and tundra habitats.
 The Snake River winds through the valley, supporting wetlands and riparian ecosystems that contribute to the park’s remarkable biodiversity.